Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/s/snappy/README.md

   * Went to 1.1.9 but used the fix from the EasyBuilders EasyConfig to avoid the use of the Google tools

+  * for cpeAMD from 23.09 on (likely due to a change in behaviour of cmake or compiler wrappers) needed to turn off error messages about unused arguments as there were some -L lines added that were not used.